Homeward Bound Rally

 Volunteer to Help

-The Homeward Bound Rally is an offshore passage in the company of other boats of many nationalities.
+The Homeward Bound Rally from the Caribbean is an offshore passage in the company of other boats of many nationalities.
 The official destination is Hampton, Virginia, USA, but boats will sail directly to various ports on the US East Coast and Canada.

-The rally to the US this May will have departures from St Thomas, Marsh Harbor Bahamas and Bermuda.
+The rally to the US this May will have departures from Simpson Bay, Sint Maarten and Marsh Harbor, Bahamas in May for points north.

 All Salty Dawg rallies and events are led by seasoned sailors who volunteer their time and knowledge to help cruisers realize their dreams.
 The SDSA unites experienced ocean sailors with developing cruisers to broaden their blue water horizons.